New concentration inequalities for suprema of empirical processes: Proofs

 \section{Proofs}

-In this last section we give detailed proofs.
+In this last section, we give detailed proofs.

-\subsection{Proof of Theorem~\ref{lemma.ConIn2.FirstCor}}
+\subsection{Proof of Theorem \texorpdfstring{ \ref{lemma.ConIn2.FirstCor}}{3.1}}

 The key idea of our proofs is to introduce an appropriate truncation that depends on the envelope of the empirical process.
 This allows us to split the problem into two parts that can be treated separately: On the one hand, a part corresponding to a bounded empirical process that can be treated by convexity arguments and Massart's results on bounded random vectors \citep{Massart00}.
-And on the other hand, a part corresponding to an unbounded empirical process that can be treated by rather elementary means.\\
+And on the other hand, a part corresponding to an unbounded empirical process that can be treated by rather elementary means.

-For ease of exposition we present some convenient notation for the truncation first.
-After deriving two simple auxiliary results, we then turn to the main task of this section: We prove Lemma~\ref{thm.ConIn2.wmass2}, a generalization of Theorem~\ref{lemma.ConIn2.FirstCor}.
-The main result of this paper, Theorem~\ref{lemma.ConIn2.FirstCor}, is then an easy consequence.\\
+For ease of exposition, we present some convenient notation for the truncation first.
+After deriving a simple auxiliary result, we then turn to the main task of this section: We first consider the truncated part of the problem in Lemma~\ref{lemma.boundstrunc} and then prove Lemma~\ref{thm.ConIn2.wmass2}, a generalization of Theorem~\ref{lemma.ConIn2.FirstCor}.

-A basic tool used in this section is \itshape truncation\normalfont.
+A basic tool used in this section is \textit{truncation}.
 Before turning to the proofs, we want to give some additional notation for this tool.
-First, we define the \itshape unbounded \normalfont and the \itshape bounded part of the random vectors \normalfont as
+First,\vadjust{\goodbreak} we define the \textit{unbounded} and the \textit{bounded part of the random vectors} as

 Similarly, we define